 These are very important caveats.
 Over the long term, intermittent fasting and refeeding may boost the immune system.
 However, during an acute pandemic, where the immediate risk of infection is higher than usual, it may not be a good time to try prolonged fasting, given the potential for a temporary decrease in immunity.

 This may sound surprising for those who have heard the phrase, “starve a fever.”
 The theory is that humans have evolved to not feel hungry and purposely avoid food during an acute illness as a protective mechanism, which may in turn limit nutrients the virus needs to replicate.
 To be clear, this is all conjecture without any quality supporting evidence.

-Based on the limited data available, we suggest not fasting longer than 36 hours during the outbreak of the coronavirus, especially if you are older than 60 years old.
+Based on the limited data available, we suggest not fasting longer than 36 hours during the outbreak of the coronavirus, especially if you are older than 60 years old or have a potential exposure.
 It’s logical that you can continue with shorter-duration time-restricted eating, although there is no data on this either.